 Recently, many organizations have been using hypervisors like VMware, ESX/ESXi, Hyper-V, Xen Citrix, Cisco UCS, and Nutanix Hyperconverged infrastructure.
 Virtualization helps cut costs by running multiple applications on fewer resources.
 OpManager manages virtual machines installed in your network and monitors key metrics on processor, memory, disk, and network usage using virtual server monitors.

-Server uptime monitoring with OpManager enables you to monitor both physical and virtual servers and in turn helps you prevent server faults by anticipating them ahead of time.
+Server uptime monitoring tool in OpManager enables you to monitor both physical and virtual servers and in turn helps you prevent server faults by anticipating them ahead of time.
 The forecast reports available in OpManager help in capacity planning by measuring the current utilization levels of the servers in terms of CPU, memory, and disk utilization, and predicts the percentage level that can still be utilized.

 OpManager's server uptime monitor helps track system-level services for availability and response time, ensuring the servers are offering services seamlessly.
 Some of the major services that OpManager monitors are: DNS, IMAP, SMTP, Echo, LDAP, Telnet, and FTP.
 OpManager also monitors Windows Server-related services like AdobeARMservice, AVP, event logs, etc.